wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

 Since alignment masks should always have soft edges, we want the soft edge to start just outside of our reference.

 1. Start chimera (by running `chimera` in the terminal) and open `ref_2.mrc`.

-Maps written by STOPGAP are not contrast-inverted, so you will need to uncheck the “Cap high values at box faces” option in Volume Viewer > Features > Surface and Mesh Options.
+    1. Maps written by STOPGAP are not contrast-inverted, so you will need to uncheck the “Cap high values at box faces” option in Volume Viewer > Features > Surface and Mesh Options.

-Set the voxel size to 1.
+    1. Set the voxel size to 1 in Volume Viewer > Features > Coordinates.

-Adjust the histogram slider so you can see the three layers in your reference again.
+    1. Adjust the histogram slider so you can see the three layers in your reference.

 2. Open the sphere mask.
 To view the mask on top of the structure, it can be helpful to adjust the transparency of the mask under Volume Viewer > Features > Brightness and Transparency.